hopebrooke/compiler-construction/README.md

-# 2932
-Compiler Design and Construction
+# Compiler for the JACK langauge

-Lexer, Parser, Symbol Table and Code Generation for the JACK language
+Lexer, Parser, Symbol Table and Code Generation stages.